MicrosoftDocs/architecture-center/docs/guide/hpc/samadii-em-content.md

 For information about eligible Windows images, see [How to deploy Windows 10 on Azure](/azure/virtual-machines/windows/windows-desktop-multitenant-hosting-deployment) and [Use Windows client in Azure for dev/test scenarios](/azure/virtual-machines/windows/client-images).

-For information about deploying the VM and installing the drivers, see one [Run a Windows VM on Azure](../../reference-architectures/n-tier/windows-vm.yml).
+For information about deploying the VM and installing the drivers, see [Run a Windows VM on Azure](../../reference-architectures/n-tier/windows-vm.yml).

 The product installation process involves installing a license server, installing Samadii EM, and configuring the license server.
 For more information about installing Samadii EM, contact [Metariver Technology](https://www.metariver.kr/index.html).